igem-munich/MESA-Designer/README.md

 The iGEM Munich 2025 MESA Designer Software Tool is an easy-to-use [MESA (Modular Extracellular Sensor Architecture for Engineering Mammalian Cell-based Devices)](https://pmc.ncbi.nlm.nih.gov/articles/PMC4161666/) design tool.
 The MESA Receptor Framework is a highly flexible and adaptable method for custom cellular circuit creation.
 The MESA Designer Tool provides a ... package for creation.
 Docker, Python package, webapp.

+TODOTODOTODO

+Wiki Link
+Video Link
+Youtube Link

 For more details, visit our team wiki.
 The system offers:
 - Clear guidance through the MESA Receptor and ICD (Intracellular Domain) creation
-- REST API, Python (PyPi) Package, Containerized Dockersolutions and GitLab Repo based deployment
+- REST API, Python (PyPi) Package, Containerized Docker solutions and GitLab Repo-based deployment
-- Great expanability through python
+- Great expandability through python
 - A webapp and video guides
 - Standardized Genbank file output
 - SynBio specific and customizable sequence optimization

 ## Installation
-This tool has been designed and development with flexibility in mind.
-To achieve maximum compatibility many different solutions exist.
+This tool has been designed and developed with flexibility in mind.
+To achieve maximum compatibility, many different solutions exist.
 All installation methods are listed below.
 For a quick deployment we recommend following the **pre-build docker images** installation instructions.

 ### Pre-Built Docker Image